 2. While the veg fry, finely zest 1 lime.
 Finely chop the coriander stalks and set the leaves aside for later.
 Drain and rinse the black beans.

 5. Meanwhile, halve the avocado, scoop out the stone and scoop the flesh into a bowl.
 Use a fork or masher to roughly crush the avocado.
 Juice in half the zested lime and stir in a pinch of salt.
+Stir well to mix

-8. Warm a large, dry, non-stick frying pan on a medium heat.
+7. Warm a large, dry, non-stick frying pan on a medium heat.
 Add 1 quesadilla and fry for 2-3 mins till golden brown underneath.
 Flip it over with a spatula, or put a large plate over the pan and turn over to tip the quesadilla onto the plate.
 Slide back into the frying pan and cook for 2-3 mins on the other side.
 Slide onto a plate and set aside while you cook the second quesadilla.